Drabble: Constant Surveillance

 One slip up.
 That was all they were waiting for.
 An accident with his powers so they had an excuse to haul him back into their secret prison and seal his ability to destroy anything with just a touch.

 The close watch was suffocating, and was likely to continue for the rest of his life, but he would accept it.
 A restricted life was better than no life at all.

-Posted on February 20, 2017, in Drabble, Potpourri and tagged close watch, constant surveillance, creative writing, drable, fear, fiction, short story, superpowers.
+Posted on February 20, 2017, in Potpourri, Short Stories and tagged close watch, constant surveillance, creative writing, drable, fear, fiction, Short Stories, superpowers.
 Bookmark the permalink.
 Leave a comment.